 Amount of Benefit Service retirement benefit if normal retirement age.
-Under age 60 a member an nuity plus a state annuity which together equals 1.5% of AFC multiplied by the number of years of creditable service at the time of disability; provided that the benefit shall not be less than 25% of AFC.
-Accidental Disability Retirement t Eligibility Permanently disabled due to accident occurring while in the performance of duty Amount of Benefit Service retirement benefit if age 60, otherwise a member annuity plus a state an nuity which together equals 50% of AFC; provided that the benefit shall not be less than 50% of AFC.
+Under age 60 a member ar nuity plus a state annuity which together equals 1.5% of AFC multiplied by th number of years of creditable service at the time of disability; provided that th benefit shall not be less than 25% of AFC.
+Accidental Disability Retirement Eligibility Permanently disabled due to accident occurring while in the performance of duty Amount of Benefit Service retirement benefit if age 60, otherwise a member annuity plus a state ar nuity which together equals 50% of AFC; provided that the benefit shall not b less than 50% of AFC.
 Ordinary Death Benefit Eligibility Death, other than accidental death.
-Amount of Benefit (a) If 10 years of service or if eligible for service retirement and, (i) if survived by a spouse, 50% of the service retirement benefit payable unt death or remarriage; (ii) if no surviving spouse or member designated a beneficiary other than a spouse, a lump sum equal to the greater of \$3,600 or the member's annu al compensation. (b) If less than 10 years of service and if not eligible for service retirement, a lump sum equal to the greater of \$3,600 or the member's annual compensation.
+Amount of Benefit (a) If 10 years of service or if eligible for service retirement and, (i) if survived by a spouse, 50% of the service retirement benefit payable un death or remarriage; (ii) if no surviving spouse or member designated a beneficiary other than spouse, a lump sum equal to the greater of \$3,600 or the member's annu- al compensation. (b) If less than 10 years of service and if not eligible for service retirement, a lum sum equal to the greater of \$3,600 or the member's annual compensation.
 Accidental Death Benefit Eligibility Accidental death occurring while in the performance of duty.
 Amount of Benefit Benefit equal to 50% of AFC.
 Vested Deferred Retirement Eligibility 10 years of service, if no withdrawal of contributions.
-Amount of Benefit Payable at age 60, a member annuity plus a state annuity which together equals the service retirement benefit that would be payable after age 60.
-The benefit changes at age 65 as for service retirement.
-At any time after attainment of age 50 (age 60 for members hired on or after July 1, 2011), a member may have his benefit commence early, however, the benefit will be reduced for early commence ment using the same early retirement reduction factors as described under re duced service retirement.
-Return of Members' Contribution anc (a) Upon termination of service other than for retirement or death, and if vester deferred retirement benefit has not been elected, the member's accumulated contributions are returned to him. (b) Upon accidental death or upon other death for which no surviving spouse's benefit is payable, the member's accumulated contributions will be paid to the member's beneficiary or estate. (c) Upon death prior to age 60 of a member on deferred vested retirement, the member's accumulated contributions will be paid to the member's beneficia ry or estate. (d) Upon death of a retired member (or the survivor of a retired member, if an op tional benefit was elected), the excess of his accumulated contributions at re tirement over the benefits received by the retired member (and, in the case of the survival of the surviva
+Amount of Benefit Payable at age 60, a member annuity plus a state annuity which together equal the service retirement benefit that would be payable after age 60.
+The benefic changes at age 65 as for service retirement.
+At any time after attainment of age 50 (age 60 for members hired on or after July 1, 2011), a member may have h benefit commence early, however, the benefit will be reduced for early commence ment using the same early retirement reduction factors as described under re- duced service retirement.
+Return of Members' Contributions (a) Upon termination of service other than for retirement or death, and if veste deferred retirement benefit has not been elected, the member's accumulate contributions are returned to him. (b) Upon accidental death or upon other death for which no surviving spouse benefit is payable, the member's accumulated contributions will be paid to the member's beneficiary or estate. (c) Upon death prior to age 60 of a member on deferred vested retirement, the member's accumulated contributions will be paid to the member's beneficiary ry or estate. (d) Upon death of a retired member (or the survivor of a retired member, if an or tional benefit was elected), the excess of his accumulated contributions at r tirement over the benefits received by the retired member (and, in the case election of an optional benefit, the benefits received by the survivor) will b paid to the beneficiary or estate of the member.
+NHRS FY 2020 CAFR